 I love to make this healthy muffin recipe on weekends to store and serve for quick breakfasts and snacks throughout the week.
-They store extremely well in the fridge and are great served chilled or slightly warmed up.
+These muffins store extremely well in the fridge and are great served chilled or slightly warmed up.
+The flavor is bursting with natural sweetness from the fruit and they are full of nutritious ingredients including oats and eggs.

-This muffin recipe comes together really easily in a food processor, which quickly turns the whole ingredients into a nutrient-packed batter.
+This muffin recipe for kids comes together really easily in a food processor, which quickly turns the whole ingredients into a nutrient-packed batter.
+And then you can serve them as a toddler breakfast, cold lunch idea with some fruit or yogurt, or as a healthy toddler snack.

-• Coconut oil: You’ll want to melt this before you add it in so it blends in seamlessly.
-You can also use another neutral oil or butter.
+- Coconut oil: You’ll want to melt this before you add it in so it blends in seamlessly.
+You can also use another neutral oil or melted butter.

-• Honey or maple syrup: You can use either here.
-To make this for a baby under age one, skip the honey and use maple syrup instead.
+- Honey or maple syrup: You can use either here.
+To make this for a baby under age 1, skip the honey and use maple syrup instead—or omit it all together.

 Step-by-Step Instructions

-Here’s how to make this recipe so you know what to expect from the process.
+Here’s how to make this blueberry banana muffin recipe so you know what to expect from the process.
 Scroll down to the end of the post for the full information.
+(You don’t even need a mixing bowl!)

-1. Place everything, except the blueberries, into the bowl of a food processor.
+- Place all the dry and wet ingredients—except the blueberries—into the bowl of a food processor.

-3. Remove the blade of the food processor and stir in the blueberries.
-Divide among a greased muffin tin and bake.
+- Remove the blade of the food processor and stir in the blueberries.
+Divide batter among a greased muffin tin and bake.

-4. Let cool slightly in the tins, then remove and serve warm or store in an airtight container to serve on future days.
+- Let cool slightly in the tins, then remove muffins and serve warm or store in an airtight container to serve on future days.

 Dairy-Free Blueberry Banana Muffins